 - Work evaluations

-This ruling also enables you to show the law judge how any of your other non-severe but still disabling conditions combine with your major symptoms to prevent you from working.
-This underscores the importance of documenting all of your medical issues as you build your case.
 In short, your RFC can be based on mental limitations such as an inability to focus or carry out instructions, and/or on physical ones such as how much you can lift, how long you can stand, whether you can use your hands or reach, and many others.
-It is definitely in your best interest to carefully study SSR 96-8p to show how your physical or cognitive limitations preclude you from doing your fulltime job successfully.
+It is definitely in your best interest to carefully study SSR 96-8p to show how your physical or cognitive limitations preclude you from doing your full-time job successfully.